mariadb-corporation/xbench-community/README.md

 $HOME/.xbench  # You need to obtain this directory separately
 ```

 You will need a vault.yaml in the above mentioned directory to run xbench.
-Please refer to the vault.yaml in the Performance Team 1Password vault.

 ### Vault

 In order to use Xbench you need to obtain (or create) the vault (vault.yaml) and pem files.
-MariaDB employee could get it from the corporate Performance Team 1Password vault.

 Here is the structure of directories you supposed to create: